wp-plugins/pinterest-rss-widget/readme.txt

 3. A new "Pinterest RSS Widget" will be available under Appearance > Widgets, where you can add it to your sidebar and edit all settings of the plugin.

 == Frequently Asked Questions ==

+= How do I use the shortcode in the post or page editor? =

+While editing the post or page that you want to add your Pins to, enter the shortcode [prw username="Your Pinterest Username"].
+At the very minimum you have to include the username parameter, substituting "Your Pinterest Username" with your actual Pinterest username.
+The rest of the parameters are the same as listed below in the template tags explanation, and the defaults are also the same.
+Here's an example:

+`[prw username="bkmacdaddy" maxfeeds="10" divname="myList" printtext="0" target="newwindow" useenclosures="yes" thumbwidth="100" thumbheight="100" showfollow="medium"]`

+The above example will show the 10 latest Pins from bkmacdaddy's Pinterest account, in a div class titled "pins-feed-myList".
+Each thumbnail will be 100 x 100 pixels with no description below them.
+When clicked on, the Pin will open in a new tab/window, and the Follow Me On Pinterest button at the bottom will be the medium sized one.

+If you leave out any of the parameters they will revert to the defaults listed below.

 = How do I use the plugin in my theme? =